Federal Policy

 The Canada Health Act (1984) was supposed to ensure reasonable access to medically necessary services without financial barriers.
-But autism therapies were explicitly excluded from coverage, creating a legal loophole provinces have exploited for decades.
+But autism therapies fall outside the scope of CHA coverage, creating a gap in federal oversight that provinces have relied on for decades.

 By defining autism therapies as "health social services" rather than "medically necessary," the federal government created a permanent exemption.
 This allows provinces to: